Important Checklists for NBFC License in India

 The Non-Banking Financial Companies (NBFCs) are Companies who act alike Banks.
 NBFC License is a Company duly registered under Act whose principal business is to conduct the financial activity.
 In India, the number of NBFCs is significantly growing and plays a vital role in the financial sector.
 In this blog, we will brief about the complete Checklists for NBFC License registration in India.

 Non-Banking Financial Companies is Company registered under Companies Act whose principal business is to grant loans and advance, acquisition of shares/stocks/bonds/debentures/securities issued by Government or local authority, leasing, hire-purchase, insurance business, chit business, receive deposits under any scheme or arrangement etc.

-Financial activity as principal business is when a company fulfills the following conditions:
+Financial activity as a principal business is when a company fulfils the following conditions:

 - Financial assets constitute more than 50 percent of the total assets.

 - Income from financial assets constitutes more than 50 percent of the gross income.